 Here’s a roundup of some of my cabin/alternative shelter adventures in Michigan:

 Rustic Cabins were the first type of cabin we rented in a Michigan state park.
 The first cabin trip we did in a state park was in the early 2000s at Brighton State Recreation Area – This park in Southeast Michigan has a large rustic cabin that sleeps about 12 people situated in the middle of the woods (though is still accessible by car), which we stayed in during 2003.
 There was a nice awning outside with tables underneath, which was perfect for the bit of rain we had on the trip.
 Though it’s easy for a big group of people to get along during daylight hours, it’s a different story at night!
 Communal sleeping with mixed company is always a BIT of a challenge!
-There is always someone who snores, a night owl who wants to stay up all hours talking, someone who ate too much chili and drank too much beer the night before (thus turning the cabin into a chamber of farts):
+There is always someone who snores, a night owl who wants to stay up all hours talking, someone who ate too much chili and drank too much beer the night before (thus turning the cabin into a smelly hovel ):

 Interior of rustic cabin at Cheboygan State Park

 And there is always an “early birdie” in the group – someone who gets up before everyone else.
 That annoyingly perky go-getter who gets up at the ass-crack of dawn to go fishing – or even worse – go JOGGING!
 Are they TRYING to make you feel lazy and unmotivated?
 Does the truth hurt?
 And it’s always great fun to bicker about the temperature and fight over whether the propane heater is blasting hotter than a coke furnace – or turned down so low everyone has to wear their winter coats.
 I made up a song that went along to the tune of “Cocaine:” “She don’t light…she don’t light…she don’t light….propane.”
 Despite the challenges, group camping trips can still be a lot of fun.
-And a chance to really ham it up…

 If you have a smaller group, there are four cabins at Brighton that sleep eight.
 Here’s a picture of one of them: